bananabrann/debbie/README.md

 -  Does not have any motors or moving parts/peripherals.

 # The Process and Its Planning
 From baby breadboard to super intelligent AI, Decibel Debbie's path has been a huge learning experience for me.
-As a junior developer, tackling something like Decibel Debbie was daunting enough, yet alone tackling the software language of C++ for the microprossesor.
+As a junior developer, tackling something like Decibel Debbie was daunting enough, yet alone tackling the software language of C++ for the microprocessor.
 In the end, building something is very rewarding, and seeing physical actions from your code is something worth a hobby, if not a career.

-### Learning Basic Eletronics
+## Learning Basic Electronics

 The first thing to learn when starting a project you've never done before, is to learn the basics.
-In the first weeks of March, I sketched out, researched, and watched as many YouTube videos as I could on the basics of eletricity, breadboards, and simple LED lights.
+In the first weeks of March, I sketched out, researched, and watched as many YouTube videos as I could on the basics of electricity, breadboards, and simple LED lights.

 <details><summary>Click for Picture!</summary>